In order to fully appreciateand understandlife,

 stealing its clients.
 So the psychotherapist has to be very careful

-issues that can interfere with the treatment.
-The psychotherapist may have
+that can interfere with the treatment.
+Psychotherapists may have to consult

-to consult with a peer professional to discuss the case, and it may be decided
+with peer professionals to discuss their cases, and it may be decided that

-that circumstances ethically require the termination of treatment to protect
+circumstances ethically require the termination of treatment to protect a

 |